COVID-19: Vaccines, Testing, and Treatment

 This was the case for Kendall, a healthy infant who was born in 2009 with a dime-sized strawberry mark on the left side of her head above her ear.
 Her parents didn’t think much about the mark; Kendall’s doctor told her parents it would shrink and disappear as she grew older.
 But two weeks later, another small spot appeared on her cheek.
 The hemangioma on her head began to grow rapidly.
 Within a month, the original spot on Kendall’s scalp was larger, rounder, began to scab and bleed, and was increasingly painful when touched.

-“Children’s Hospital was on the early end of the curve for this revolutionary treatment,” notes Dr. Grunwaldt.
+“Children’s was on the early end of the curve for this revolutionary treatment,” notes Dr. Grunwaldt.

-Kendall’s parents, Dana and Matt, knew they made the right choice in bringing their daughter to Children’s Hospital.
+Kendall’s parents, Dana and Matt, knew they made the right choice in bringing their daughter to Children’s.

 “We decided to do the propranolol because we wanted to stop the growth and slow the process,” notes Dana.
 “We knew the drug was safe.
 We talked to many of the doctors about our situation and using the new drug.”